motheblackcat/lk/README.md

 Currently Known Issues:

+- Pushback from enemies is in the wrong direction (it works only in the editor)
 - Attack sound can be heard without the animation when spamming attack (attack is registered though)
 - Jump sound can be heard without jumping when spamming it along using an Sweapon
 - Damage boost on enemy (Bigger jump while taking damage)